 Think shampoo, towels, bathtub, toys.
 Most of these items will be small and not take up a lot of space.

-You can see how we organized our bathroom for baby when you download the free Prepare Home For Baby Checklist.
+You can see how we organized our bathroom for babies when you download the free Prepare Home For Baby Checklist.

 31. Place New Batteries In Fire Alarms